Hey, Hey, Hey. What’s growin’?

 So my aeroponic system is virtually your indoor grow system.

-Just to put you at ease, aeroponc growing is not something new.
+Just to put you at ease, aeroponic growing is not something new.
 It has been around for thousands of years.
-In fact NASA used aeroponics for their space program and got excellent results.
+In fact, NASA used aeroponics and researched aeroponics for their space program and got excellent results.

 Simply put, Aeroponics is the fastest way to grow plants than any other method.